grgcombs/code-challenges/README.md

 10. Given a string of words, write a function to return the number of anagrams found.

-11 Given a histogram data representation, how would you find the adjacent bar columns that collectively yield a rectangle with the largest coverage area.
+11. Given a histogram data representation, how would you find the adjacent bar columns that collectively yield a rectangle with the largest coverage area.

 12. Given a string of words and a maxWidth CGFloat, write a method that inserts new lines where appropriate to perform a word-wrap.
 (Wrap on word boundaries, assume " " is fine).
 Now, assume that you must call a provided method -widthOfString: for any combination of words in a string -- this is to account for the differences in letter kerning and glyph sizes in the font.
 For example, the width of "ham" + the width of "burger" is not the same as the width of "hamburger".
 Now, how does your implementation handle string with multiple spaces between words ...
 Are those extra spaces lost or preserved?
 (Not important to necessarily preserve them, so long as you note the loss as a known caveat).

-13 Given a list of integers, your task is to write a program to output an integer-valued list of equal length such that the output element at index 'i' is the product of all input elements except for the input element at 'i'.
-As an example, if `inputArray = { 1, 2, 3, 4 }`, then `outputArray = { 2*3*4, 1*3*4, 1*2*4, 1*2*3 }`  **Your program should run in O(n) time and should be space efficient**.
+13. Given a list of integers, your task is to write a program to output an integer-valued list of equal length such that the output element at index 'i' is the product of all input elements except for the input element at 'i'.
+As an example, if `inputArray = { 1, 2, 3, 4 }`, then `outputArray = { 2*3*4, 1*3*4, 1*2*4, 1*2*3 }` It should run in O(n) time and should be space efficient.

 14. Write a method to find the first non-repeating integer given an array of integers.